macatak/ELK/ELK - Relevant Search/readme.md

 Issues with TMDB import
 This is just broken due to being done on Elasticsearch 2.0.
-Version 7.3.1 is lates (as of when I wrote this). wat too many breaking changes to work on 2.0.
-Books Jupyter notebook will never work.
+Version 7.3.1 is latest (as of when I wrote this).
+Way too many breaking changes to work on 2.0.
+Book's Jupyter notebook will never work.

 Issues with the index template